jruehl/ATESurvival/README.md

-This repository includes the following folders and files corresponding to the manuscript \
+This repository includes the following folders and files corresponding to the manuscripts \
-"Resampling-based confidence intervals and bands for the average treatment effect in observational studies with competing risks" \
+[1] "Resampling-based confidence intervals and bands for the average treatment effect in observational studies with competing risks" \
+and [2] "Using propensity score matching for inference about the average treatment effect in competing-risks data" \
 by Rühl, J. and Friedrich, S.:

 - ./Results/ \
-  A folder containing (interim) results of the simulations (Section 4 in the manuscript).
+  A folder containing (interim) results of the simulations (Section 4) in manuscript [1].

   - ATE_true.Rda \
     An Rda file containing results for the true average treatment effect considered in the simulations. \